-While in strict company law terms, the role of the Company Members are limited, through these specific roles, and in particular with regard to the powers to appoint and remove Directors, the Company Members are seen as the guardians of the vision and mission of the Trust: if they are concerned about the direction of the Trust, then they have the ability to exercise their powers to remove members of the Board of Directors.
+While in strict company law terms, the role of the Company Members are limited, through these specific roles, and in particular with regard to the powers to appoint and remove Trustees, the Company Members are seen as the guardians of the vision and mission of the Trust: if they are concerned about the direction of the Trust, then they have the ability to exercise their powers to remove members of the Board of Trustees.
 They will meet at least once a year, usually in January, to receive the Annual Report and audited accounts from the Directors and to appoint the auditors.

 Dave's background is commercial having established a successful SME in the Arun area.
 He also has extensive experience as a non-executive director and trustee in the charity sector, most notably helping to establish Peaceworks, for which charity he served on its board from 1999-2014.

 Jo is a chartered builder and has led surveying and architecture consultancies over a number of years.
 His background with schools has been both professionally and in governance.
 Initially as parent governor at River Beach Primary School, Jo was appointed as a director and ultimately chair of Schoolsworks' board for a 4-year term.